Italian American Superstitions

 The Sicilian Witchdoctor (Mago/Maga)

 Southern Italian immigrants brought their views of health and medicine with them from their homeland and included a mix of folk medicine and ancient superstitions.
 Some of these are still practiced by grandmothers across the country.
-However, when home remedies did not work and modern medicine was not an option (from either money or language), some neighborhoods had the services of a man or woman trained in ancient techniques often bordering on witchcraft.
-This is a profession that has vanished with the assimilation of Italian American culture, but the older generations often tell tales of the "witchdoctor" healing sores and boils with leeches or concocting potions.
+However, when home remedies did not work and modern medicine was not an option (either because money was scarce, or a language barrier would have made it impossible to communicate) some neighborhoods had the services of a man or woman trained in ancient healing techniques, often bordering on witchcraft.
+This profession vanished once immigrants were socially assimilated, but the older generations often still tell tales of the "witchdoctor" healing sores and boils with leeches or concocting potions.

-Older Sicilian Americans may recall voodoo like practices such as making dolls to curse someone or amulets to protect themselves from evil.
-A story told by my great-grandmother told of how she got out of an arranged marriage by visiting the local witchdoctor.
-After protesting to her mother, they asked the Mago to create a love potion to make her fiance fall in love with another girl instead.
+Older Sicilian Americans may recall voodoo-like practices such as making dolls to curse someone or amulets to protect themselves from evil.
+My great-grandmother used to tell us how she got out of an arranged marriage by visiting the local witchdoctor.
+After confessing to her mother her unhappiness about the arrangement, they asked the mago to create a love potion to make her arraged-fiancé fall in love with another girl.
 Apparently, it must have worked since she later married my future great-grandfather.

 For Further Information: Frances M. Malpezzi, William M. Clements: Italian-American Folklore.
 August House Publishers, Little Rock, 1992.